Maclow42/CChess/README.md

 ## Screenshots

 1. **Main Menu:**
-   - Include a screenshot of the main menu where users can choose between playing against the AI or another person.
+   - Here's the game's main menu, where you can choose between playing alone against the AI or with two players on the same screen.

    ![Main Menu](screenshots/menu.png)

 2. **Gameplay:**
-   - Capture a screenshot during a game against the AI, showcasing the chessboard and current moves.
+   - Once on the game screen, you can move the pieces by clicking on them with the mouse.
+If you're playing against the AI, it will automatically play after you.

    ![Gameplay](screenshots/gameplay.png)